Entities that can control domains are defined by the ERC-721 standard:

 transferFrom(address from, address to, uint256 tokenId)safeTransferFrom(address from, address to, uint256 tokenId)safeTransferFrom(address from, address to, uint256 tokenId, bytes _data)

-Registry smart contract also implements
+Registry smart contract also implements the

 setOwner function, which is not a part of the ERC-721 standard: